 Enkisuma is a not for profit organisation which exists to support the education of children in rural Maasailand.
 We aim to raise funds and awareness of the challenges faced by families in providing good quality education for their children.
 Our work is wholly Christian, based on the teachings of the Bible.

-2017 has been an exciting year for Enkisuma Maasai Project.
-We've started our 3 monthly worming programme and provided toilets and a large water tank for the school at Mosiro.
-We start 2018 with great plans.
-Of course we will be continuing to support our teacher Rhodah as well as continuing with the worming programme.
-Our plan is to provide another water tank for the community at Oltalet Ogol (Strong tower) church where John Tino is Pastor.
-We also intend to service and maintain the Posho mill run by the widows. watch this space for photos which will be uploaded as soon as the current flooding situation subsides.
+2018 is proving to be an exciting year for Enkisuma Maasai Project.
+We're continuing our 3 monthly worming programme and of course we will be continuing to support our teacher Rhodah.
+We have recently sent funds to provide another water tank for the community at Oltalet Ogol (Strong tower) church where John Tino is Pastor, as well as money to service and maintain the Posho mill run by the widows. watch this space for photos which will be uploaded as soon as the current flooding situation subsides.
 To help our girls stay in education, we want to provide them with sanitary protection.
 Usually girls have to stay at home during their periods because there is a huge stigma surrounding this and they are unable to keep themselves clean.